Graph-augmented Learning to Rank for Querying Large-scale Knowledge Graph: Related Work

-\paragraph{Retrieve-then-extract methods} Retrieve-then-extract methods are also known as information retrieval based methods.
-These methods first retrieve the KG coarsely to obtain a knowledge subgraph containing answer candidates and then extract answers from the retrieved subgraph. \citet{bordes2014question} first proposed a subgraph retreival method and a subgraph embedding model which can score every candidate answer.
-In the following work, \citet{miller2016key} adopted a memory table to store KB facts encoded into key-value pairs. \citet{sun2018open} proposed a graph neural network model to perform multi-hop reasoning on heterogeneous graphs.
+\paragraph{Retrieve-then-extract methods} are also known as information retrieval based methods.
+A subgraph retrieval method and a subgraph embedding model which can score every candidate answer were first proposed in \cite{bordes2014question}.
+In the following work, a memory table was adopted to store KB facts encoded into key-value pairs \cite{miller2016key}.
+A graph neural network model was proposed in \cite{sun2018open} to perform multi-hop reasoning on heterogeneous graphs.
 PullNet \cite{sun2019pullnet} improved the graph retrieval module by iteratively expanding the question-specific subgraph.
 BAMnet \cite{chen2019bidirectional} modeled the bidirectional flow of interactions between the questions and the KB using an attentive memory network.
 EmbedKGQA \cite{saxena2020improving} directly matched pretrained entity KG embeddings with question embedding, which is computationally intensive.